espolhemus/Module_02_Challenge/README.md

 ![2018](VBA_Challenge_2018.png)

 ## Refactoring Code
-As part of this assignment, the code that was originally written earlier in the module was refactored in an attempt to improve performance; the primary change in approach related to the use of addiitional arrays to store values for tickers, tickerVolumes, tickerStartingPrices and tickerEndingPrices
+As part of this assignment, the code that was originally written earlier in the module was refactored in an attempt to improve performance; the primary change in approach related to the use of addiitional arrays to store values for tickers, tickerVolumes, tickerStartingPrices and tickerEndingPrices.

 ### Original Code - green_stocks.xslm
     'Create Variables for Starting and Ending Prices